jimmyasyraf/congkak-robot/README.md

 5. When the robot's turn ended, press the touch sensor to begin your next turn.
 6. The cycle continues until the game ends.

+#Troubleshooting
+Sometimes the motors do not run.
+For some reasons, just run ev3_motor.py once and then run the file you wanted.
+It should work after that.